Loyola at a Glance

 - Loyola is among a select group of colleges and universities recognized for community service and engagement by prestigious national organizations like the Carnegie Foundation and the Corporation for National and Community Service.

-- U.S. News & World Report has ranked Loyola University Chicago consistently among the "top national universities" in its annual publications and named the University a "best value" in its 2014 rankings.
+- U.S. News & World Report has ranked Loyola University Chicago as a Top 100 university.

 Our Campuses & Centers

 Loyola University Chicago has four campuses: the Lake Shore Campus, the Water Tower Campus, the Medical Center Campus, and the John Felice Rome Center in Italy.
 The University also serves as the U.S. host university to The Beijing Center for Chinese Studies in Beijing, China.

 - Total enrollment in 2015 is 16,437 students, 11,079 of whom are undergraduates.

 - Our student body comes from 50 states and 82 foreign countries.

 - Approximately 39 percent of our student body are students of color.